You Need to Understand How Diabetes Works If You Want to Reverse It and Stop the Rot!

 There are several forms of diabetes mellitus (DM), but, the 3 major types of diabetes include the following:

-Other types of diabetes include: Type 1.5 LADA (latent autoimmune diabetes in adult), Type 3 Alzheimer's, MODY (Maturity onset diabetes of the young), Brittle, Double,and Steroid-induced (incl.
+Other types of diabetes include: Type 1.5 LADA (latent autoimmune diabetes in adult), Type 3 Diabetes (Alzheimer's Disease), Type 3c Diabetes, MODY (Maturity onset diabetes of the young), Brittle, Double, and Steroid-induced (incl.
 CFRD, Cystic fibrosis-related diabetes).

-Note: Another type of diabetes, sometimes called Type 3 diabetes, is actually Alzheimer's Disease, which results from chronic inflammation and plaque formation in the brain.
+Note 1: Type 3 diabetes is actually Alzheimer's Disease, which results from chronic inflammation and plaque formation in the brain.

 Type 1 diabetes is an auto-immune disease where the body's immune system destroys the insulin-producing beta cells in the pancreas.
 This type of diabetes, also known as juvenile-onset diabetes, accounts for 10-15% of all people with the disease.